kayaei/pands-project/README.md

 ##### ii.
 Histogram Grouped

-The purpose of this Histogram is to present the entire dataset concidering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*, so each attribute is being the X axis in each histogram shown so a total of 4 histograms all grouped together and shown in a single graph.
+The purpose of this Histogram is to present the entire dataset considering all 3 species *Setosa, Versicolor and Virginica* treated as one dataset with all 4 attributes *Sepal_length, Sepal_Width, Petal_length, Petal_Width*, so each attribute is being the X axis in each histogram shown so a total of 4 histograms all grouped together and shown in a single graph.
 Here is the *Histogram-Grouped* python script;

 ```python
 # Etem Kaya 11-Apr-2019